SoftArtisans/OfficeWriter-SharePoint-Solutions-Gallery/README.md

 Both solutions depend on OfficeWriter therefore you will have to add references to OfficeWriter to your projects.

-An Evaluation of OfficeWriter can be downloaded at: http://www.officewriter.com/officewriter-free- evaluation-b.aspx
+An Evaluation of OfficeWriter can be downloaded at: http://www.officewriter.com/officewriter-free-evaluation.aspx

 The full documentation for both solutions can be found at: http://wiki.softartisans.com/display/Docs/OfficeWriter+Docs